 Gamma Knife is a treatment device with the ability to treat brain tumors, vascular malformations, and functional disorders (neurological pain and movement disorders) without the risks of open surgery such as general anesthesia, infection and bleeding.
-This treatment requires no cutting or incisions.
+This treatment requires no cutting or incisions and can be especially useful for those patients who are not suitable for standard surgical techniques due to illness or advanced age.
 The Gamma Knife uses 201 focused beams of radiation to deliver a highly therapeutic dose to a target with sub-millimeter precision.
 Recovery is quick, and the treatment is generally administered on an outpatient basis.

 A multidisciplinary team including surgeons, radiation oncologists, and radiation physicists work together to generate an optimal treatment plan delivering a high dose of radiation to the target while sparing the surrounding normal brain.

 Is there any preparation required for Gamma Knife Radiosurgery?